tyzbit/fly-stream/README.md

 This repo is intended to allow you to spin up a fly.io machine that allows you to stream to it (via OBS for example) and share the stream in VRChat **for free**

+## NOT WORKING AT THE MOMENT

+TODO: troubleshoot connectivity issues with WebRTC UDP

 # IMPORTANT: DO THIS FIRST

 Generate a UUID, if you're on Linux or Mac, this command should work fine in a